WALKS TO ENJOY

 Leaving from the House, you can walk along the Shelf, round the back of the How, and then follow the footpath all the way to the Gallery in Thornthwaite.
 A great walk to do through the trees, although can be a little muddy after heavy rain.
 And you're rewarded by fabulous toasties and cake at the Gallery and an opportunity to buy some beautiful pieces.
 Walk can take up to an hour.
 A shorter route for the return trip is along the road back to the front of the House.
 Fully laminated directions are available to take with you.

-The Coledale Trio is a lovely walk from the front door of Maple Bank bed and breakfast, behind Braithwaite village.
-It includes Barrow, Stile End and Outerside.
-The book says it's about 3 hours in length.
-So far I've managed Barrow and Stile End together on a leisurely walk in just under 3 hours, with lots of stops for photos.
-Little bit steeper at the beginning of Barrow but lovely grassy route.
-You can also duck out early after Barrow and just head back to the village along a path.
-Also walked Stile End and Outerside together, about 3 hours.
-Some guests did all three in just under 3.5 hrs.
+The Coledale Trio is a lovely walk from the front door of Maple Bank, behind Braithwaite village, and is on the left hand side/entrance of the Coledale Horseshoe (or Coledale Round as it's also known).
+The Trio is made up of Barrow, Stile End and Outerside.
+The Book says it's about 3 hours in length.
+I've done it twice now and it's about 3 hours without a coffee/cake break.
+You can also duck out early after Barrow - and again after Stile End - and just head back to the village along a path either side of Stile End.
 Fully laminated directions are available to take with you.

 Buttermere - a lovely walk to do - takes between 2 and 2.5hrs - if you don't stop and just have a stomp around.
 It's relatively flat with a few rocky bits to climb over on one side.
 Dogs need to be on leads for most of the first part due to sheep.
 I park at the National Trust Car Park just before the village, walk down over the bridge, past The Bridge Inn, past the Sykes Farm Shop, through the farm and away!
 There is another car park about half-way round if you want to stop there or leave a car to bring you back.
 Nice place to stop and have a break, open the flask up and munch on a biscuit.
 Fully laminated directions are available to take with you.